danalejosolerma/NLP-gender-project/README.md

 ##  Model
 The first step is to transform the words into vectors by using an embedding.
-In this case, the embedding *fr\_core\_news\_lg* was used.
-Once all words are embedded, the next step is to perform an average of all the vectors in the phrase to obtain a the centroid, this is done aiming to later measure the distance from the target labels.
-The figure below shows the different points in the embedding space, for which the distance from the target labels `homme’ and `femme’ were calculated.
+In this case, the embedding *fr\_core\_news\_lg* from `spacy' was used.
+Once all words are embedded, the next step is to perform an average of all the vectors in the phrase to obtain a centroid, this is done aiming to later measure the distance from the target labels.
+The figure below shows the different points in the embedding space, for which the distance from the target labels "homme" and "femme" needs to be calculated.
-The classification is done by proximity, so if we find that the centroid is closer to ‘homme’ than ‘femme’ it will classified as ‘homme’, and viceversa.
+The classification is done by proximity, so if we find that the centroid is closer to ‘homme’ than ‘femme’ it will classified as "homme", and viceversa.

 ![Project Image](scheme.png)